AsherBond/cato/UPDATE.md

 ### Step 5 - Verify Version Number

-Verify the application were updated.
+Verify the application was updated.
 The results of the following command should match the desired version set in Step 1.

 	cat $CATO_HOME/VERSION